zebengberg/big-wall-finder/README.md

 # big-wall-finder

->Apply machine learning to geographic data to discover big walls.
+> Apply ML to GIS to discover big walls.

 [View the results here.]()

 ## Motivation

 Stumbling upon an undiscovered boulder field or coming across an uncharted cliff is a source of great inspiration for rock climbers: It is exciting to climb a rock formation that has never previously been climbed.
 Some climbers consider this act of "rock-pioneering" as the pinnacle of their craft.
-Climbers who explore, prepare, and establish new climbing routes are known within the community as *route developers*.
+Climbers who explore, prepare, and establish new climbing routes are known within the community as _route developers_.
 These developers spend months or years of their lives combing through under-explored terrain that might lend itself to rock climbing.

 This project attempts to leverage geographic data to help identify terrain in the continental United States which may be of interest to route developers.
 In particular, this project uses elevation, geologic, and satellite data, along with user-generated content, to predict which unexplored terrain has potential for climbing.